In this article:

 - Antidiabetes medications: Aloe gel may decrease blood sugar levels.
 Consuming it in conjunction with diabetes medications can cause hypoglycemia.

 - Laxatives and diuretics: There is a possibility for aloe gel to be contaminated with aloe latex.
 Therefore, those with gastrointestinal and kidney disorders should use caution.
+(4)

 Is aloe vera gel good for your face?

+The antioxidants in aloe vera make it very powerful for skin repair.
 Aloe vera is 96%–97% water, so it helps promote hydration without the risk of clogging the pores of oily skin.

-- Improves skin integrity
+- Improve skin integrity

-- Retains moisture
+- Retain moisture

-- Reduces erythema
+- Reduce erythema

-- Prevents skin ulcers
+- Prevent skin ulcers

-- Even though aloe vera is potentially safe to consume in the short term, it is not recommended to consume the aloe leaf as is.
+Even though aloe vera is potentially safe to consume in the short term, it is not recommended to consume the aloe leaf as is.

 Does aloe vera treat vitiligo?

 No direct scientific evidence supports the use of aloe vera for vitiligo treatment.

 Aloe vera is widely available worldwide.
 Aloe gel, juice, and formulations are used in products that are medicinal and cosmetic.